 Nearly five years later, this power couple has worked four cases and made a real difference in the lives of 10 children.
 They’ve done everything from retrieve a child’s old clothes from a former foster home to fight for new treatment for an overmedicated child to reunite three brothers after months of separation.

-As they work full-time (Elise, VP of Finance for Bedford Camera, and Marius, Account Executive for Team Unilever Shopper), serving as partners means they can share the burden in time commitment and court appearances.
+As they work full-time (Elise, Financial Controller of Field Agent, and Marius, Senior Account Executive for Team Unilever Shopper), serving as partners means they can share the burden in time commitment and court appearances.
 By sharing the emotional burden as well, they were surprised at how easy it was for them to serve.

 Elise and Marius are willing to share their story as they realize there are people out there who might be asking themselves the same questions they did back in 2012.
 Could I really make a difference?
 Do you really need men to serve?
 What if I mess up?
 Do I have enough time?